ballerina-attic/ballerina-honeycomb/README.md

         var result = caller->respond(response);
         if (result is error) {
-            // Log the error for the service maintainers. log:printError("Error sending response", err = result);
+            // Log the error for the service maintainers. log:printError("Error in sending response to the client", err = result);
         }
     }

-    // Resource configuration for viewing all the student's details in the system.
+    // Resource configuration for viewing details of all the students in the system.
     @http:ResourceConfig {
         methods: ["POST"],
         path: "/viewAll"